AkMo3/AkMo3/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Project named PasswordListGenerator
+- 🔭 I’m currently working on [Checkstyle](https://github.com/checkstyle/checkstyle)
 - 🌱 I’m currently learning Java, Data Structures and Algorithms, React, Networking and Security.
 - 👯 I’m looking to collaborate on everything that looks interesting.
 - 🤔 I’m looking for help with Python.